-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-With respect to the directors' report, we also considered whether the directors' report includes the disclosure requirements of article 177 of the Companies Act (Cap.
+With respect to the Directors' Report, we also considered whether the Directors' Report includes the disclosure requirements of article 177 of the Companies Act (Cap.
 386), and the statement required by Listing Rule 5.62 on the Company's and the Group's ability to continue as a going concern.

 In accordance with the requirements of sub-article 179(3) of the Companies Act (Cap.
-386) in relation to the directors' report on pages 2 to 5, in our opinion, based on the work undertaken in the course of the audit:
+386) in relation to the Directors' Report on pages 2 to 5, in our opinion, based on the work undertaken in the course of the audit:

-- the information given in the directors' report for the financial year for which the individual and consolidated financial statements are prepared is consistent with those financial statements; and - the directors' report has been prepared in accordance with applicable legal requirements.
+- the information given in the Directors' Report for the financial year for which the individual and consolidated financial statements are prepared is consistent with those financial statements; and - the directors' report has been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we have not identified any material misstatements in the directors' report.
+In the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' Report.

-Responsibilities of the Directors and the Audit Committee for the Financial Statements As explained more fully in the Statement of directors' responsibilities on page 6, the directors are responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs as adopted by the European Union and the requirements of the Companies Act (Cap.
+Responsibilities of the directors and the Audit Committee for the financial statements As explained more fully in the Statement of Directors' Responsibilities on page 6, the directors are responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs as adopted by the European Union and the requirements of the Companies Act (Cap.
 386), and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.